 Since being in the wilderness entails lots of rain, storms, climbing, and using certain survival tools, you’ll surely have to deal with water and debris, which you don’t want to get into your watch.
 The good news is that there’s such a thing as the International Protection scale which offers you a table with all sorts of ratings which tells you if your gadget is good to go.

 The number you’ll read is composed out of two digits, the first showing your watch’s dust resistance and the second showing its resistance to liquids.
 As such, you’ll need at least a 5 for the first digit, which means you’re safe in conditions of limited dust ingress.
 The 6 means you’re safe from total dust ingress, which is definitely better.

 For the second digit, we recommend at least a 4 that stands for protection against water spraying from all possible directions.
 That means a 4 is a good level to keep your watch safe when it’s raining or when you’re in the shower.
 A 7 or an 8 would be even better, because at this level your watch can even be submerged in water, up to a particular pressure.

-So it’s also a good idea to check how many atmospheres of pressure your gizmo can resist to, but we can tell you need above 10atm if you’re planning to go swimming with your watch on.
+So it’s also a good idea to check how many atmospheres of pressure your gizmo can resist to, but we can tell you need above 10 ATM if you’re planning to go swimming with your watch on.

 Having a watch with all the right features but with an incredibly brief life is nothing short than a hassle.
 You need your batteries to hold for at least two days, although some of the top shelf tactical watches will last double that long.
 In that case, and especially for longer trips, you definitely need to pack your charger too.